You’ve probably never heard of Santiago Swallow, Expert on Inauthentic Identity, Author of “Self’”.

 He would need to have real influence, by interacting with his community, and his community interacting with him in an authentic and sustained way.

-At Kred we know we cannot stop people gaming our own, or any other system.
-Instead, we focus on transparency and education to allow the early detection of “twitter fakes” when working with our clients so they don’t have to waste their time on those who try and artificially increase their social footprint.
+We know we cannot stop people gaming our own, or any other system.
+Instead, it is important to focus on transparency and education to allow the early detection of “twitter fakes” when working with clients so they don’t have to waste their time on those who try and artificially increase their social footprint.

 Sadly, even some that appear on top “influencer” lists (and best-seller lists) openly boost their profile and score through well-known techniques such as the ones detailed above.
 It is an open secret in the industry.